KansasCityWomeninTechnology/cocktails-worksheets/docs/css/2-selectors/README.md

 # Add text color

 1. We'll start applying colors to the main `h1` header first.
-In _styles.css_ in VS Code, declare a style for `h1` tag.
+In _styles.css_, declare a style for `h1` tag.
 Use the `color` property and substitute the hex color you selected for the title like this

    {% codeblock copy %}styles.css{% codeblock %}